AstrOOnauta/react-native-international-phone-number/README.md

 ## Features

 - 📱 Works with iOS, Android (Cross-platform) and Expo;
-- 🎨 Lib with UI customizable
+- 🎨 Lib with UI customizable;
 - 🌎 Phone Input Mask according to the selected country.

 ## Basic Usage